ramrom/rams_dot_files/cheatsheets/golang_cheatsheet.md

 - compiler performs escape analysis: determine if data goes on heap or stack
     - if data is used outside of scope (e.g. data is returned) it needs to be on the heap
     - other cases are if data is really big, it'll be on the heap

+## CONCURRENCY
+- blog opinion on why channels not so great: https://www.jtolio.com/2016/03/go-channels-are-bad-and-you-should-feel-bad/

 ## GOOD LIBS
 - solid big decimal package: https://github.com/shopspring/decimal